 The following season Carpenter moved to Hamilton to play with the Tigers for a season, adding two more goals and an assist to his NHL resume.

 NHL salaries back then were not quite as lucrative as they are nowadays.
 Carpenter decided to retire and head back home to Port Arthur.
-He coach the local senior Bearcats team to back-to-back Allan Cup championships in 1925 and 1926 as Canada's amateur champions.
+He coached the local senior Bearcats team to back-to-back Allan Cup championships in 1925 and 1926 as Canada's amateur champions.
 He also sat on city council for a period of time.

 Around 1945 Carpenter moved to Winnipeg to work as a locomotive engineer until his retirement in 1954.

 Carpenter remained in Winnipeg until his death in 1963, succumbing to liver cancer.
 He was 75 years old.